HexaCluster/pg_dbms_metadata/README.md

 - object_type: Object type for which DDL is needed.
 - name: Name of object
 - schema: Schema in which object is present.
 When schema is not provided search_path is used to find the object and get ddl.
+However schema cannot be NULL for object types TRIGGER, REF_CONSTRAINT.

 Example:
 ```